DataGreed/datagreed.pro/_projects/anothernight.markdown

       url: https://datagreed.itch.io/another-night
 ---

-Another Night is a very short survival game.
-Help your friends and family survive the night in the desert.
-Find wood, feed the bonfire, fight mummies or try to sneak past them and don’t get lost.
-Keep your party alive.
-Keep the fire alive.
-Till sunrise.
+Another Night is a very short survival game where you have to help your friends and family survive the night in the desert.
+Find wood, feed the bonfire, fight mummies or try to sneak past them and don’t get lost (tip: use your footprints to keep track of where you're going).

 This game is a [Ludum Dare Game Jam #46 Entry](https://ldjam.com/events/ludum-dare/46/another-night).
 The theme for the game jam was "Keep it alive".

 We made this project over a weekend with my friend [Alexey Panov](https://ldjam.com/users/schizoinside).

-Alexey did all art and animation and I was responsible for programming, sound design, music and putting it all together.
+Alexey did all game art and animation and I was responsible for programming, sound design, music and putting it all together.

 Note that Another Night is [open source](https://github.com/DataGreed/LD46) and licensed under MIT, so you can freely